pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

 },
 ```

-You'll notice that if you have this open across different browsers, we do our best to keep the frontend in sync, but there is a known issue with synced navigation using the main menu.
-BrowserSync also hosts an administration interface that sits alongside the Pattern Lab frontend and by default can be found at [http://localhost:3001](http://localhost:3001).
+You'll notice that if you have this open across different browsers, we do our best to keep the website in sync, but there is a known issue with synced navigation using the main menu.
+BrowserSync also hosts an administration interface that sits alongside the Pattern Lab website and by default can be found at [http://localhost:3001](http://localhost:3001).

 ## How to Stop the Watch